 Make your recruitment process a quick but informed one.
 Before advertising job postings, be certain of the quality you wish to hire, craft a job description that is clear about your needs, have a schedule in place, and make your decision before the deadline.
 You do not want to incur unnecessary costs for being slow.

-Net Gold, LLC is a leading recruitment and consulting agency based in Dallas, Texas.
+Net Gold, LLC is a leading recruitment and Dallas consulting agency.
 Bringing experience and technical qualification to play, we match top talent with great companies.
-Contact us at email@example.com or call (972) 839-0415 to learn more.
+Contact us at firstname.lastname@example.org or call (972) 839-0415 to learn more.